-THE SEASON OF THE HARE
+THE SEASON OF THE CROW

 The Storied Imaginarium has been running online generative writing workshops since 2016 and now has participants from destinations worldwide.
 Writers have published stories from workshops in a wide array of anthologies and magazines including Apex Magazine, Beneath Ceaseless Skies, Clarkesworld, Daily Science Fiction, Escape Pod, Fantasy Magazine, Mermaids Monthly, and PULP Literature.
 Check out stories published by our workshop participants and our testimonials page.
 Our flexible program and synchronous remote format makes it possible for writers to connect from different countries working across multiple time zones, which creates an engaging and exciting community!